project8/katydid/Examples/Tutorial/TutorialSteps.md

 The low-pass filtered data will have exactly the same structure as these spectrum data classes, so it will be sufficient to make them inherit from the Core classes just the same.
 Obviously we do not need to redefine the Core data classes, so in each of the new data classes we should:

-1. Remove the Core data class and all its inline functions from the header file, and simply add an inclusion at the top (.e.g #include KTFrequencySpectrumDataFFTW.hh).
+1. Remove the Core data class and all its inline functions from the header file, and simply add an inclusion at the top (e.g `#include KTFrequencySpectrumDataFFTW.hh`).
 2. Replace every instance of the class name with the new class name you have chosen.
 This can be (almost completely) done by text-replace once the Core data class lines have been removed.
 Remember that the class must still inherit from the Core data class with the old name.
 3. Similarly, remove the Core data class constructor/destructor from the source file of each new data class and replace the class name with our low-pass filtered data class names.
-4. Replace the definition lines at the top of the header file (e.g. #ifndef KTFREQUENCYSPECTRUMFFTW_HH_) with the new class name.
+4. Replace the definition lines at the top of the header file (e.g. `#ifndef KTFREQUENCYSPECTRUMFFTW_HH_`) with the new class name.

 At this point, we should have a working set of new spectrum data classes which inherit from the Core classes in the same way as our input data.
 Add the new data classes to the CMakeLists.txt file in Source/Data and re-build to ensure the data classes were created without error.